eddiedunn/prp_compiler/CONTRIBUTING.md

 Knowledge documents are long-form texts that are embedded and stored in the RAG vector database.

 1.  **Create a Directory:** `agent_primitives/knowledge/<your_knowledge_topic>/<version>/`.
-2.  **Create `manifest.json`:**
+2.  **Create `manifest.yml`:**
-    ```json
+    ```yaml
-    {
+    name: "your_knowledge_topic"
-      "name": "your_knowledge_topic",
+    type: "knowledge"
-      "type": "knowledge",
+    version: "1.0.0"
-      "version": "1.0.0",
+    description: "A detailed guide on a specific topic."
-      "entrypoint": "content.md", // The name of the markdown file
+    entrypoint: "content.md" # The name of the markdown file
-      "description": "A detailed guide on a specific topic.",
+    keywords:
-      "keywords": ["keyword1", "keyword2"]
+      - "keyword1"
-    }
+      - "keyword2"
     ```
 3.  **Add your `content.md` file** in the same directory.
 4.  **Re-build the knowledge store:** After adding the file, run `prp-compiler build-knowledge` (Note: we need to add this command to `main.py`).